 Southwest AK Scenarios Workshop - Feb.
 22-25, 2011

 Climate Change Scenario Planning helps prepare Alaska park managers and cooperators for impending changes and make informed decisions with the least regrets for future outcomes.
 We emphasize that Scenario Planning is not an end product in itself, but rather, a tool and process to inform our thinking and communication.
-This is the 2nd of six planned workshops between 2010-2012.
-Overview and detailed reports are planned for all the workshops and a range of other communication and education products are also being developed.
+This is the 2nd of six workshops that occurred between 2010-2012.
+Overview and detailed reports are available for all the workshops and a range of other communication and education products are also being developed.

 A series of pre-workshop webinars provided the basis upon which the workshop was built.
 A brief description of each follows: Pre-workshop Webinar #1, February 2nd, 2011 - Title: Overview of scenario planning process; Webinar #2 - February 7th, 2011 - Title: Climate Drivers for Alaska; Webinar #3 - February 23rd, 2011 - Title: Alaska Climate Impacts for SW AK Parks.